-Spatial Option Description Notable Points Conclusion Spatial Option Group 1 Description Landscape - Country Park located in the north.
+Spatial Option Description Notable Points Conclusion Group 1 Landscape - Country Park located in the north.
 Fonnereau Way retained.
-Green buffer to Westerfield village identified.
+Green buffer to Westerfield village identi- fied.
 Public open spaces located within each neighbourhood.
 Community infrastructure - district centre located at rail crossing to link neighbourhoods.
 One local centre in eastern neighbourhood.
 Primary school in each neighbourhood, in proximity to centres.
 Secondary school in eastern neighbourhood.
 Residential - Three neighbourhoods, each with a focal point.
 The location of the country park provides the opportunity to establish a transition between town and countryside, and avoids development on the most visible parts of the site when viewed from the north.
 The retention of Fonnereau Way and the green buffer to Westerfield are consistent with IBC's objectives for the site.
 Secondary school is potentially marginalised and may be better brought to a more central location.
 District centre may be difficult to develop if it straddles the railway, and not commercially attractive.
-Conclusion With the exclusion of the district centre, all ideas are considered worthy of testing at the next iterative stage of the masterplanning process.
-The concept of walkable neighbourhoods is well established.
+The concept of walkable neighbour- hoods is well established.
+With the exclusion of the district cen- tre, all ideas are considered worthy of testing at the next iterative stage of the masterplanning process.